Skip to content

 5. Mental Health Teams.

+An indicative budget is important because it helps the person/carer (and anyone supporting them) to develop a Care and Support/Support Plan and make appropriate choices about how their needs can be met.
 Knowing how much financial resource is available manages expectations and reduces the risk of dissatisfaction when the final personal budget is agreed.

 The process of setting an indicative planning budget should be timely, transparent and sufficient to meet the identified eligible needs.